 After awhile of trying to do things through the legal channels, I started becoming very frustrated because of the lack of any concern from the law.
 I started trying to drown my problems in alcohol, but it did not work.

 I then got involved with speed because I wanted to stay awake and stay messed up so that I could try not to dream about my children.
 After I used drugs for a while, I saw there could be a large profit in buying the drugs in large qualities and selling them.
 This way I got my drugs free.
-Nothing was free and I paid a terrible price.
+Nothing was free and I paid a horrendous and appalling price.

 I lost all concept of any morals, not that I was very moral before all this started, but things got worse with the constant use of alcohol and drugs.
 I found I could justify anything I did, and as the law couldn’t care less about my problems, I couldn’t care less about their laws.
 I got involved with many people who used drugs and had very little contact with anyone that did not use them.
 Finally, my heart had hardened and all I cared about was being high.
 It showed in my work and in my family life.
 I did not even go around my mother very much because of my condition.
 You would not have known me if you saw me straight, because I was high all the time.
 Most of my time was spent in searching for drugs or selling them, so I could get the money to buy stronger drugs.